 The constraints to boosting growth at Virgin Atlantic contrast with Branson’s success in expanding the U.S.-based Virgin Galactic space business.

 The unit had taken deposits from 529 “future astronauts” as of this week, more than the total number of people to reach space in the 50-year history of manned launches.
 Each person is willing to pay $200,000 to be fired to 360,000 feet (110 kilometers) above the earth and experience weightlessness and see the curvature of the planet during a six-minute descent.

 Singer Sarah Brightman, physicist Stephen Hawking and X-Men director Bryan Singer are among clients, according to Virgin, which aims to sell 700 tickets by the time of the six-passenger SpaceShipTwo craft’s first commercial flight, due next year.

 Branson said in Farnborough that Virgin Galactic’s tourism arm has the potential to lure thousands of high net-worth customers and has, as yet, “no competitors on the horizon.”
 Paul Allen, the billionaire co-founder of Microsoft Corp.
-(MSFT) said Dec.
+(MSFT:US) said Dec.
 14 that his Stratolaunch Systems Inc. plans to build a plane to launch satellites, cargo and people within five years.

 Virgin Galactic’s business prospects have been enhanced by the first contracts to send satellites into space at a fraction of the cost of current programs.